 In 2013, Pastor Luke Haggett arrived from Smiths Falls Free Methodist, and took on the role of Associate Pastor.
 At his own initiative, Pastor Ken groomed Pastor Luke to eventually take over as Lead Pastor, in January 2017 – Pastor Luke then became Lead Pastor and Pastor Ken became the part-time Associate Pastor.
-In preparation for Pastor Ken’s retirement the end of April 2018, Pastor Shawn Veitch joined Chapel Ridge as Associate Pastor in September 2017.
-Shawn comes with over 20 years of youth ministry in the city.
-Chapel Ridge continues to expand and the construction on the new 300 seat sanctuary began in September 2017.
-It should be completed in the summer, 2018, and then renovations will begin in the existing Phase I and II building.
+In April of 2018, Pastor Ken fully retired from staff at Chapel Ridge.
+Pastor Ken moved into a Pastor Emeritus role, and continues to serve in varying ministries as a volunteer.
+Chapel Ridge continues to expand and in October of 2018 we opened our new 300 seat sanctuary.